jokoul/project-20-distance-between-cities/README.md

 ## Description

-This application allow to get information bteween to location like the distance and more.
+This application provide travel and move assistance by getting information between to location like the distance and more.
 It is based on google maps API and google cloud Platform.

 ## Stack